wongjwm/ComputerGraphics/Assignment1_MathFoundations1/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name (At most 1 partner for this assignment):
+* Name and partners name (At most 1 partner for this assignment): Judy Wong and John Phillip
 * How many hours did it take you to complete this assignment?
+5 hours
 * Did you collaborate or share ideas with any other students/TAs/Professors?
 * Did you use any external resources?
   * (tbd if any)